 - 1 tablespoon of butter, melted

-- Form a ball, wrap in plastic film and leave it to rest in the fridge.
+- Remove from the bowl.
+Form a ball, wrap in plastic film and leave it to rest in the fridge.

 - Core, peel and cut the apples into either slices or cubes (your preference).